Multiferroics: History

-A Web of Science search for the term multiferroic yields the year 2000 paper "Why are there so few magnetic ferroelectrics?" from N. A. Spaldin (then Hill) as the earliest result.
+A Web of Science search for the term multiferroic yields the year 2000 paper "Why are there so few magnetic ferroelectrics?" from Nicola Spaldin (then Hill) as the earliest result.
 This work explained the origin of the contraindication between magnetism and ferroelectricity and proposed practical routes to circumvent it, and is widely credited with starting the modern explosion of interest in multiferroic materials.
 The availability of practical routes to creating multiferroic materials from 2000 stimulated intense activity.
 Particularly key early works were the discovery of large ferroelectric polarization in epitaxially grown thin films of magnetic BiFeO_{3}, the observation that the non-collinear magnetic ordering in orthorhombic TbMnO_{3} and TbMn_{2}O_{5} causes ferroelectricity, and the identification of unusual improper ferroelectricity that is compatible with the coexistence of magnetism in hexagonal manganite YMnO_{3}.
 The graph to the right shows in red the number of papers on multiferroics from a Web of Science search until 2008; the exponential increase continues today.

 Magnetoelectric materials

 To place multiferroic materials in their appropriate historical context, one also needs to consider magnetoelectric materials, in which an electric field modifies the magnetic properties and vice versa.
 While magnetoelectric materials are not necessarily multiferroic, all ferromagnetic ferroelectric multiferroics are linear magnetoelectrics, with an applied electric field inducing a change in magnetization linearly proportional to its magnitude.
 Magnetoelectric materials and the corresponding magnetoelectric effect have a longer history than multiferroics, shown in blue in the graph to the right.
-The first known mention of magnetoelectricity is in the 1959 Edition of Landau & Lifshitz' Electrodynamics of Continuous Media which has the following comment at the end of the section on piezoelectricity:
+The first known mention of magnetoelectricity is in the 1959 edition of Landau & Lifshitz' Electrodynamics of Continuous Media which has the following comment at the end of the section on piezoelectricity:

 Let us point out two more phenomena, which, in principle, could exist.
 One is piezomagnetism, which consists of linear coupling between a magnetic field in a solid and a deformation (analogous to piezoelectricity).
 The other is a linear coupling between magnetic and electric fields in a media, which would cause, for example, a magnetization proportional to an electric field.
 Both these phenomena could exist for certain classes of magnetocrystalline symmetry.
 We will not however discuss these phenomena in more detail because it seems that till present, presumably, they have not been observed in any substance.

-One year later, I. E. Dzyaloshinskii showed using symmetry arguments that the material Cr_{2}O_{3} should have linear magnetoelectric behavior, and his prediction was rapidly verified by D. Astrov.
-Over the next decades, research on magnetoelectric materials continued steadily in a number of groups in Europe, in particular in the former Soviet Union and in the group of H. Schmid at U. Geneva.
-A series of East-West conferences entitled Magnetoelectric Interaction Phenomena in Crystals (MEIPIC) was held between 1973 (in Seattle) and 2009 (in Santa Barbara), and indeed the term "multi-ferroic magnetoelectric" was first used by H. Schmid in the proceedings of the 1993 MEIPIC conference (in Ascona).
+One year later, Igor Dzyaloshinskii showed using symmetry arguments that the material Cr_{2}O_{3} should have linear magnetoelectric behavior, and his prediction was rapidly verified by D. Astrov.
+Over the next decades, research on magnetoelectric materials continued steadily in a number of groups in Europe, in particular in the former Soviet Union and in the group of Hans Schmid at U. Geneva.
+A series of East-West conferences entitled Magnetoelectric Interaction Phenomena in Crystals (MEIPIC) was held between 1973 (in Seattle) and 2009 (in Santa Barbara), and indeed the term "multi-ferroic magnetoelectric" was first used by Schmid in the proceedings of the 1993 MEIPIC conference (in Ascona).